colehaus/colex/content/posts/typed-transformer/main.md

     return weights @ value
 ```

-The difference is just that, instead of doing the attention on `vmap`ed per-query basis, we use highly optimized matrix multilpication routines to handle the whole set of queries simultaneously.
+The difference is just that, instead of doing the attention on `vmap`ed per-query basis, we use highly optimized matrix multiplication routines to handle the whole set of queries simultaneously.

 ## A nearly, dearly departed darling